-Vilazodone is a powerful prescription medication that helps people overcome major depressive disorder.
-While it is generally suitable for most patients, Viibryd side effects can present a significant obstacle to others.
-To benefit from treatment, patients should know what negative impacts this medication can have and how to cope with them.
-It’s also crucial to learn when vilazodone side effects may require medical intervention.
+Vilazodone is a powerful antidepressant belonging to the SSRI (selective serotonin reuptake inhibitor) group of drugs that helps people overcome major depressive disorder.
+While it is generally suitable for most depression patients, Viibryd side effects can present a significant obstacle to others.
+To benefit from treatment, patients should know what negative impacts the use of this medication can have and how to cope with them.
+It’s also crucial to learn when adverse effects may require medical intervention.

-What Are The Most Common Side Effects Of Viibryd?
+What Are The Most Common Side Effects Of Vilazodone?

-Statistically, approximately 7.1% of patients discontinue Viibryd therapy due to various side effects.
-The most common vilazodone side effects include diarrhea, nausea, vomiting, and sleep problems.
-The National Center for Biotechnology Information (NCBI) reports that nearly 28% of patients on this drug suffer from diarrhea, and 5% experience vomiting.
+Among the 869 adult participants of two placebo-controlled studies, 7.1% or nearly 62 patients discontinued therapy due to various side effects of Viibryd.
+The most common of them being diarrhea, nausea, vomiting, and sleep problems.
+Based on clinical data from these trials, The National Center for Biotechnology Information (NCBI) reported in 2012 that 28% of patients who received Vilazodone treatment experienced diarrhea, while 23% experienced nausea, 6% experienced insomnia, and 5% experienced vomiting.

 Rare Side Effects Of Vilazodone